MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 git init
 git add .
-git commit -m "Initial commit" git push
+git commit -m "Initial commit"
 ```

 ## Pushing your project to Github

-TODO: include directions here for pushing a new project to github DANK

 This step only needs to be performed by the team member that generated the rails project.
 Following the directions in the new Github repository created in the **GitHub** section, push the project up.